Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 ## Chapter 3: From Gene to Brain

-- Gene: a sequence of nucleotides within a strand of DNA.
+- *Gene*: a sequence of nucleotides within a strand of DNA.
-- Genotype: the sum total of all genes.
+- *Genotype*: the sum total of all genes.
-- Phenotype: the end product or result of gene expression.
+- *Phenotype*: the end product or result of gene expression.
 - Surprisingly, proteins are constructed relatively far away from the DNA itself which means there’s some intermediary molecule that transfers the information from the DNA to the machinery making proteins.
 - The messenger was discovered to be RNA.
 - This lead to the view that all genetic information necessary for the development and functioning of an organism was contained in the DNA.
 - However, this isn’t true and the first evidence for when the mapping between genes and proteins breaks down is DNA transcription and DNA translation.
 - The same sequence of DNA can generate dozens of different proteins and as much as 95% of the DNA doesn’t appear to code for proteins.
-- Pleiotropic: a gene can play multiple different roles at different times in different areas of development.
+- *Pleiotropic*: a gene can play multiple different roles at different times in different areas of development.
 - In present day, genes are said to be pleiotropic.
 - Four strategies to understand the mapping from genotype to behavioral phenotype
     1. Cases where the gene to brain to behavior pathway is simple.